weix21/EDClust/README.md

 Here we show the key steps for paramter initalization and clustering.
 This code chunk assumes you have an pre-processed expression count matrix called count_all_notna, an array of subject ID information called subject_all_notna.

-Here's we show an example in dataset step by step
+Here's we show an example in Mlung_sub Dataset step by step.

 ### (1) Setup the package